RoracJ/Social-Butterfly/README.md

-# Track that Jack
+# Social Butterfly

 ## Description
-to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and PostgreSQL.
+to build an API from scratch for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.

 ## Table of Contents
 - [Installation](#installation)